Sarah Everard: UK mourners pay tribute to murdered Londoner | DW | 13.03.2021

 Her boyfriend reported her missing when she failed to make it home.

-Everard's body was later found in woods around 80 kilometers (50 miles) away in Kent, southeast England.
+Everard's body was later found in woods about 80 kilometers (50 miles) away in Kent, southeast England.
 Authorities confirmed on Friday that her remains had been identified.

 A 48-year-old officer with London's Metropolitan Police, appeared in court on Saturday to face charges of kidnap and murder in the case.